dora-team/fourkeys/setup/README.md

             * Choose the appropriate option for your CICD system, or choose "other" to skip CICD integration
         * _(see `/README.md#extending-to-other-event-sources` to integrate event sources not available during setup)_
     *   Would you like to generate mock data? (y/N)
-        *   If you select yes, a script will run through and send mock GitLab or GitHub events to your event_handler.
+        *   If you select yes, a script will run through and send mock GitLab or GitHub events to your event-handler.
 This will populate your dashboard with mock data.
 The mock data will include the work "mock" in the source.
 You can generate mock data without using the setup script.
 See [Generating mock data](../README.md).
             *   To exclude the mock data from the dashboard, update the SQL script to filter out any source with the word mock in it by adding: `WHERE source not like "%mock"`.

 ### Making changes